Mavy Legaspi

+Maverick Peter "Mavy" Villarroel Legaspi (/tl/; born January 6, 2001) is an American-born Filipino actor.

+Early life and education

-Maverick Peter Villarroel Legaspi (/tl/; born January 6, 2001) is a Filipino actor.
-He is the son of actor Zoren Legaspi and TV host and actress Carmina Villarroel.
-His twin sister Cassy Legaspi is also an actress.
+Legaspi was born on January 6, 2001 in Los Angeles, California.
+He is the son of actor Zoren Legaspi and actress Carmina Villarroel, and has a twin sister, Cassy Legaspi.

-Legaspi has gained recognition for his work in various television dramas and variety shows.
+In 2019, Legaspi graduated from Reedley International School in Pasig.

 Career

-In 2004, he and his twin sister Cassy Legaspi, began working as commercial models.
-In 2018, they signed a contract with the GMA Artist Center).
+In 2004, he and his twin sister, Cassy Legaspi, began appearing in commercials.
+In 2018, they signed a contract with the GMA Artist Center.

-In 2024, Legaspi and his sister joined their mother Carmina Villarroel in Sarap, 'Di Ba?.

-Legaspi began hosting a variety show on Studio 7.
-He later joined All-Out Sundays after the former concluded.

-Legaspi joined the TAPE Inc. iteration of longest noontime variety show Eat Bulaga!.
-However, in 2024, the show is renamed to Tahanang Pinakamasaya after TVJ won the copyright case before the show ended on March 2 and its former timeslot on GMA being filled by a simulcast of ABS-CBN Studios-produced noontime show It's Showtime which also airing on A2Z, All TV and Kapamilya Channel.
+In 2024, he began hosting a variety show on Studio 7, and later joined All-Out Sundays.
+The same year, he joined the TAPE Inc. variety show Eat Bulaga!.
+However, in 2024, the show was renamed to Tahanang Pinakamasaya following a copyright case from TVJ.
+The show ended on March 2 and was replaced on GMA by a simulcast of the ABS-CBN Studios-produced program It's Showtime, which also aired on A2Z, All TV and Kapamilya Channel.
+Also in 2024, Legaspi and his sister joined their mother in co-hosting Sarap, 'Di Ba?.

 Personal life

-Legaspi was in a relationship with actress Kyline Alcantara.
-Their relationship was publicly revealed through various interviews and social media posts.
-On February 26, 2024, Dasuri Choi denied claims and rumors linking her to the Legaspi and Alcantara's breakup.
-In August 2024, Kyline Alcantara confirmed in Fast Talk with Boy Abunda the Legaspi and Alcantara's breakup.
+Legaspi was previously in a relationship with actress Kyline Alcantara.
+On February 26, 2024, Dasuri Choi denied rumors linking her to the Legaspi and Alcantara's breakup.
+In August 2024, Kyline Alcantara confirmed the breakup in Fast Talk with Boy Abunda.

-Legaspi is currently in a relationship with actress Ashley Ortega.
+As of February 2025, Legaspi was in a relationship with actress Ashley Ortega.